uberspot/DebianDroid/README.md

  15. Show contents of a package like in http://packages.debian.org/sid/i386//filelist
  16. Full-text search on package names like in http://packages.debian.org/search?keywords=%s
  17. Translate to other languages. https://www.transifex.com/projects/p/debiandroid/
- 18. Alerts you about a bug report you wanted to send, like a "bug report" reminder.
-Maybe with a button like "report bug in x time"

 ##Permissions explained